stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.loading/resourceloadingargs/get_uri/_index.md

 title: Aspose::Words::Loading::ResourceLoadingArgs::get_Uri method
 linktitle: get_Uri
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Loading::ResourceLoadingArgs::get_Uri method.
+description: 'Aspose::Words::Loading::ResourceLoadingArgs::get_Uri method.
 URI of the resource which is used for downloading if ResourceLoading() returns Default.
-Initially it's set to absolute URI of the resource, but user can redefine it to any value in C++.
+Initially it''s set to absolute URI of the resource, but user can redefine it to any value in C++.'
 type: docs
 weight: 300
 url: /cpp/aspose.words.loading/resourceloadingargs/get_uri/